-Ira Herman concentrates his practice on restructuring and bankruptcy matters with emphasis on distressed public debt issues, secured and unsecured loans, cross-border insolvency matters, and distressed M&A.
+Ira Herman concentrates his practice on restructuring and bankruptcy matters with emphasis on distressed public debt issues, secured and unsecured loans, cross-border insolvency matters, distressed M&A, and corporate governance.

 Ira serves on the editorial advisory board of the Lexis Practice Advisor Journal (now LexisNexis Practical Guidance).
 In 2017, Ira was appointed to the Bankruptcy Law360 editorial advisory board.
 He has authored “Anticipating and Managing Bankruptcy Risk,” a series of articles prepared for the Financial Restructuring & Bankruptcy module of LexisNexis Practical Guidance®, and chapter 28, titled “Bankruptcy,” in the treatise Negotiating and Drafting Office Leases (2017, Law Journal Press).